 So our personalities consist of an enduring pattern of perceiving, relating to,

 and thinking about the environment and oneself

-that are exhibited across a numerous social and personal contacts.
+that are exhibited across numerous social and personal contexts.

 It's a set of stable predictable, emotional and behavioral traits that we all have,

 that's the personality.
 A personality disorder is a little bit different.

 Important to know that personality disorders are ego-syntonic,

 meaning they don't disrupt to the individual who's experiencing them.

 They are a set of behaviors, values, feelings, needs, goals, and ideal self-image